Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/input/fresnel.rst

 Inputs
 ======

-:term:`IOR`
+IOR
-   Index of refraction of the material being entered.
+   Index of refraction (term:`IOR`) of the material being entered.
 Normal
    Todo.